psqlpy-python/psqlpy/docs/components/cursor.md

 ### Fetchmany

 Fetch N results from the cursor.
+Default is `array_size`.

 #### Parameters:
 - `size`: number of records to fetch.